bobfoster1299/deploy-web-server-in-azure/README.md

 Updated 10/09/2020

 # Introduction
-This is my submission for the 'Deploying a Web Server in Azure' project as part of the  DevOps Engineer for Microsoft Azure nanodegree program from [Udacity](https://udacity.com).
+This is my submission for the 'Deploying a Web Server in Azure' project as part of the 'DevOps Engineer for Microsoft Azure' nanodegree program from [Udacity](https://udacity.com).

+It does the following:
+- Deploys an azure policy that prevents resources from being created within the subscription unless they have a tag.
+- Create a VM template using packer.
+- Uses terraform to provision the following resources in azure:
+  - Availability set
+  - OS disks
+  - Data disks
+  - Load balancer
+  - Network interfaces
+  - Network security groups
+  - Public IP address
+  - Virtual Machines
+  - Virtual Network

 # Instructions

-## Deploy a policy
+## Deploy the policy
-First we must create an azure policy that prevents resources from being created unless they have a tag.

 To create the policy definitition:
 ```